Dr. Bilof and Dr. Yurcisin Answer Your Top Frequently Asked Questions

 Will I lose my hair?

 The short answer is no, but there is a time after surgery “4-8 months” patients might see more hair coming out when washing or brushing.
-As long as proper nutrition and follow up is done patients should be fine.
+As long as proper nutrition and follow-up are done patients should be fine.

 Will I have excess skin?

-A very difficult question that there is really no way to answer.
+There is no one answer that applies to all patients.
 Some will and some will not.
 The best thing a patient can do is exercise to contour the body.
-Even with excess skin, you are getting the health benefits.
+Even with excess skin, you are receiving numerous health benefits.
 The only true way to get rid of excess skin is plastic surgery.
-We deal with many expert plastic surgeons that do this.
+We deal with many expert plastic surgeons that specialize in body contouring procedures following massive weight loss.

 What is the downtime or recovery time after surgery?

 Most patients will be in the hospital for 1 or 2 days.
-You may be out of works 1-3 weeks, tops maybe a month.
+You may be out of work for 1-3 weeks, tops maybe a month.
 This is not because of pain, but mostly because they are learning how to adjust to their new stomach.

 The Doctors at Garden State Bariatrics have either authored or reviewed and approved this content.
 Page Updated: